tipishev/python_debugging_workshop/README.md

 It defaults to `pdb.set_trace`  __demonstrate__
 To configure it use `export PYTHONBREAKPOINT=`...

-* 0 for ignoring breakpoints, can be a last line of defence in Production code
 * "" (unset) for default Pdb
+* 0 for ignoring breakpoints, can be the last line of defence in Production environment.
 * dotted path to a debugger callable
   - `ipdb.set_trace` for iPdb
   - `pudb.set_trace` for Pudb (we'll look at it later)

-Nice thing is that breakpoint passes args and kwargs to the handler, so we can for example set context size for iPdb.
+`breakpoint` passes args and kwargs to the handler, so we can put `breakpoint(context=7)` will make iPdb show 10 lines of context.

 _demonstrate with context=7_